PVH Corp.: Distribution

-PVH provides products to many popular department stores, such as JC Penney, Macy's, MYER, David Jones, Kohl's, Belk, and Dillard's as well as online retailer Amazon both through its own labels and private label agreements.
-PVH also sells its products directly to customers through about 700 outlet stores under the brand names Van Heusen, Tommy Hilfiger, and Calvin Klein.
+PVH provides products to many popular department stores, such as JCPenney, Macy's, Myer, David Jones, Kohl's, Belk and Dillard's as well as online retailer Amazon both through its own labels and private label agreements.
+PVH also sells its products directly to customers through about 700 outlet stores under the brand names Van Heusen, Tommy Hilfiger and Calvin Klein.

 The Calvin Klein stores sell the full range of products at full price, differing from existing outlet stores.
 These stores range from 10000 sqft to 20000 sqft.

-The brands are sold in different price segments; for the dresswear and business-casual brands, from lowest to highest priced are Arrow, Van Heusen, Geoffrey Beene, and Calvin Klein.
+The brands are sold in different price segments; for the dresswear and business-casual brands, from lowest to highest priced are Arrow, Van Heusen, Geoffrey Beene, Pierre Cardin and Calvin Klein.
 For the preppy-styled brands, Izod occupies a more moderate price range while Tommy Hilfiger occupies a more premium segment.

 Phillips-Van Heusen closed its Geoffrey Beene outlet retail division in 2008.
 Approximately 25 percent of the Geoffrey Beene outlet stores became Calvin Klein stores, while the remaining 75 percent of stores closed entirely.
 The company continued to license the Geoffrey Beene brand name for Geoffrey Beene brand dress shirts and men's sportswear until 2018 when it acquired the brand outright.
 In 2015, PVH closed its Izod retail division due to an increasing competitive environment driven by more premium brands in the outlet retail channel; this did not affect Izod's wholesale business to department stores and online retailers.
 Select Izod products are now available at some Van Heusen stores; initially this only included the golf line, but now includes products from Izod's other lines (mostly from the Advantage and Saltwater lines).
 In July 2018, PVH launched a direct online sales platform on the Izod and Van Heusen websites where both brands are featured and can be cross-shopped on each other's site.
 On July 14, 2020, PVH announced that it would close its remaining Heritage Brands retail outlets operating mainly under the Van Heusen/Izod Golf names.
 The Izod and Van Heusen brands are not being discontinued; the wholesale business, which sells their product to department stores, warehouse clubs, and online retailers, is not affected.
 The direct online sales platform for the Izod and Van Heusen brands will also remain active.

 Marketing

 In October 2007, PVH took over naming rights to the Meadowlands Sports Complex arena in East Rutherford, New Jersey.
-The arena's name was changed to the Izod Center, and the change became effective on October 31, 2007.
-PVH paid about $1.4 million a year for two years, then paid $750,000 a year and included the arena employees IZOD uniforms.
-In 2015 IZOD center was permanently closed.
+The arena's name was changed to the Izod Center, effective on October 31, 2007.
+PVH paid about $1.4 million a year for two years, then paid $750,000 a year in addition to $100,000 per year to supply arena employees with Izod uniforms.
+In 2015, the Izod Center was permanently closed.

-In July 2022, PVH announced the creation of a first sustainable supply chain finance program, in partnership with HSBC Bank USA.